ServiceNowDevProgram/code-snippets/README.md

 - Closing an issue = 1 point
 - Closing a pull request without merging = 1 point

-To participate in moderation, join the sndevs slack at https://sndevs.com/ and join the #code-snippets channel (or #code-snippets-dev channel during beta)
+To participate in moderation, join the sndevs slack at https://sndevs.com/ and join the #code-snippets channel (or #code-snippets-dev channel during beta).

 ## Leaderboard:

 - earlduque - 25 points
-- eizzledizzle - 4 points
+- eizzledizzle - 5 points